 Nettle Tea Safety and Side Effects

-As with all herbal remedies, it is highly recommended that you consult with a doctor or herbalist before beginning treatment with nettle tea.
+There are some side effects associated with nettle tea.
+As with all herbal remedies, it is highly recommended that you consult with a doctor or registered dietitian with any questions about nettle tea.